waspmuc/dischwascher-frontend/README.md

 someone opens the door to empty the fresh and clean plates the [tiltswitch-sensor-service](https://github.com/waspmuc/tiltswitch-sensor-service) will deliver the current state of it's tiltswitch sensor.
 The sensor response is `true`, when the door is completely opened.
-After 15 seconds the monitor assumed the dishwasher is empty and ready for a new run and transits to its state `cleaned` and finally back to `not runnning`.
+After 15 seconds the monitor assumes the dishwasher is empty and ready for a new run and transits to its state `cleaned` and finally back to `NotRunnning`.

 ### Architecture